Harassment in the United Kingdom

-Harassment is a topic which, in the past couple of decades, has been taken increasingly seriously in the United Kingdom, and has been the subject of a number of pieces of legislation.
+Harassment is a topic which, in the past few decades, has been taken increasingly seriously in the United Kingdom, and has been the subject of a number of pieces of legislation.

 Introduction

-Racial and sexual discrimination have been unlawful under the Race Relations Acts and the Equality Act 2010 (originally the Sex Discrimination Act 1975 which was repealed).
+Racial and sex discrimination have been unlawful under the Race Relations Acts and the Equality Act 2010 (originally the Sex Discrimination Act 1975 which was repealed).
 Respectively, it is only comparatively recently that specific legislation has defined harassment specifically as unlawful.

 Because of the rise recently in awareness of the issues involved in harassment, recent trends have shown significant rises in the number of people making claims of harassment at Employment Tribunals.
 If the complaint is serious, high damages may be awarded against the Employer, so it is important for the Employer to take seriously any allegation of harassment at an early stage and take steps to quickly resolve it.

 There is also legislation in place to be able to deal with discrimination, and this legislation is distinct to that provided under the Sex Discrimination Act 1975 and the Race Relations Acts.

+The Equality Act 2010 was amended to include the Worker Protection Act in 2023, which took effect on 26 October 2024.

+Furthermore, in 2023, the Protection from Sex-based Harassment in Public Act 2023 was passed to criminalize forms of sex-based harassment in public.
+However, it isn't in effect as of October 2025.